ParthBhagwat45/Cyclistic-Bike-Share-Analysis/README.md

 - **Analysis Period:** April 2025 – March 2026
 - **Files Used:** 12 Monthly Trip Data Files

-The original datasets used for this project are included in the `data/raw_data/` directory.
+**Note:** Due to GitHub file size limitations, the original trip datasets and cleaned merged dataset are not included in this repository.
+The complete data processing workflow is documented in the Jupyter Notebook, and the summary statistics and presentation provide the analytical outputs.

 ---